EU targets 1 trillion euro GDP gain "in the cloud"

 “There is a natural caution in Europe compared to some parts of the world and providers need to be clear about their responsible data management practices,” said Microsoft’s Mark Lange

-Companies with servers in the United States say their customers fear their data will be intercepted under U.S. anti-terror law though those concerns might be overdone.
+Companies with servers in the United States say their customers are afraid their data will be intercepted under U.S. anti-terror law, the Patriot Act, though those concerns might be overdone.

 “If interception is so much of a concern they should not only avoid U.S. cloud providers, but also avoid using the UK telephone, the Internet, and the postal system,” said Clive Gringas, from law firm Olswang.

-Some EU-based vendors exploit these worries by publicly stating their non-compliance with U.S. anti-terror laws.
+Some European vendors capitalise on these worries by stating their non-compliance with the U.S. Patriot Act in their marketing campaigns.

 Others see the attractions of being close to their users.

-IT service provider Colt Group SA, which has 20 data centres in 10 countries, says financial clients like the London Stock Exchange appreciate the proximity of Colt’s servers because it enables them to connect to the exchange in 100 microseconds to conduct high-frequency trades.
+Telecoms firm Colt Group SA, which has 19 data centres in 13 countries, says financial clients like the London Stock Exchange appreciate the proximity of Colt’s servers because it enables them to connect to the exchange in 100 microseconds to conduct high-frequency trades.

 “The laws of physics tend to come into it,” Steve Hughes, the company’s cloud specialist said.

+But potential savings on hardware costs offer vendors some hope in less well-off countries, which are lapping up cloud services.

-Greece, whose debt-ridden economy is under an EU/IMF rescue program, shows a bigger cloud appetite than its biggest European creditor, Germany.
+Greece, whose debt-ridden economy is under an EU/IMF rescue programme, shows a bigger appetite for cloud services compared with one of its biggest European creditors, Germany.

 “Maybe it’s just that their hardware is coming up for renewal,” Robert Jenkins, co-founder of Zurich-based hosting firm CloudSigma, said.